Dealing Cocaine – Indianapolis Criminal Defense

 If you have been accused of dealing in cocaine, you need an experienced criminal defense lawyer on your side.
-You probably have questions about the charges, possible defenses and the criminal process.
-Chambers Law Office is here to help.
+You probably have questions about the charges, possible defenses and the criminal process and Chambers Law Office is here to help.

 Dealing in Cocaine or a Narcotic